hashicorp/nomad-openapi/clients/javascript/v1/docs/NodesApi.md

   'xNomadToken': "xNomadToken_example", // String | A Nomad ACL token.
   'perPage': 56, // Number | Maximum number of results to return.
   'nextToken': "nextToken_example", // String | Indicates where to start paging for queries that support pagination.
-  'resources': "resources_example" // String | Whether or not to include the NodeResources and ReservedResources fields in the response.
+  'resources': true // Boolean | Whether or not to include the NodeResources and ReservedResources fields in the response.
 };
 apiInstance.getNodes(opts, (error, data, response) => {
   if (error) {